shreyanshsinghparmar/competitive-programming/interview-prep/code-studio/dbms/README.md

 Descriptive attribute has type and condition of relation specified in a relation between entities

 Not applicable condition can be represented in relation entry as NULL

+## Relationships

+Entity sets A and B

+### One to one

+Each entity of set A can be associated with at most one entity of set B and vice versa

+### One to many

+Each entity of set A can be associated with more than one entity of set B

+### Many to one

+More than one enitities of set A can be associated with at most one entity of set B

+### Many to many

+One entity from A can be associated with more than one entity from set B and vice bersa

+### Participation

+* Partial
+	- Not all entities get involved in the relationship
+	- Indicated by single lines drawn from entity to relationship
+* Total
+	- Each entity in the entity set occurs in at least one relationship in that relationship set
+	- Indicated by double lines from entity to relationship

+### Creating an ER diagram

+* Entity
+	- Object or concept about which to store information
+	- Rectangular box
+	- Weak entity defined by foreign key relationship with another entity (double rectangular boxes)
+* Relatiionships
+	- Show how two entities share information
+	Diamond shape
+* Attributes
+	- Information about entities
+	- Oval shape
+	- Key attribute is the distinguishing unique characteristic of the entity
+* Multivalued attribute
+	- May have more than one value
+	- Double ovals

+Many: *
+One: 1
+Example: many-to-one = entity *----1 entity

+### Generalization

+A number of entities brought together into one generalized entities The entities participating in generalization share some characteristics

+Example: tigers, lions and leopards are all cats

+### Specialization

+Group of entities are divided into subgroups based on their characteristics

+Opposite of generalization

+Example: A person may be an employee or a customer

+### Aggregation

+Multiple entities are combined to form a single meaningful entity

+Building composite objects from their component objects

+Represents relationship between a whole object and it's component parts

+Used to express relationship among relationships